• Country: Singapore

 Income between 500,000 SGD and 1 million SGD will be taxed at 23%, while income exceeding S$1 million will be taxed at 24%.

-• Filing deadline: Individuals must file their tax returns by April 15 each year, based on the previous year's income.
+• You must file your tax return by April 15 each year, based on your income from the previous year.

 • You are Singapore citizens or permanent residents or;

-• If you are a foreigner working in Singapore stay for 183 days or more in a year;
+• A foreigner who stays or works in Singapore for at least 183 days in a calendar year

 You need to figure out your chargeable income to see how much tax you have to pay.
 The chargeable income is calculated as follows.